The public and private faith of Hillary Clinton

 Kristin Kobes Du Mez, a historian at Calvin College in Michigan, said she was drawn to study Clinton's faith in part to understand why conservative Christians so vehemently deny it.

-"Among conservative Christians--those who most care about bringing their faith to bear on politics -- there's such a long history of if not demonizing Hillary Clinton, then at the very least setting her against everything they hold dear."
+"Among conservative Christians -- those who most care about bringing their faith to bear on politics -- there's such a long history of if not demonizing Hillary Clinton, then at the very least setting her against everything they hold dear."

 From the moment Clinton stepped on the political stage, she seemed to represent a rejection of conservative Christian values.
 She dismissed women who "stay home and bake cookies," insulting Christians who hold to "biblical" views of submissive women.
 She was shaped by a church that sees government as a partner -- sometimes to be criticized, but rarely feared as a threat to religious freedom.
 She participated in the anti-war movement and has affirmed liberal orthodoxies on abortion and other social issues.